'The Outsiders' wins best musical and 'Stereophonic' best play as women make strides at Tony Awards

-NEW YORK (AP) — “The Outsiders,” a gritty adaptation of the classic young adult novel, became the essence of a Broadway insider on Sunday, winning the Tony Award for best new musical on a night when theater history was made for women as Broadway directors and score writers.
+NEW YORK (AP) — "The Outsiders," a gritty adaptation of the classic young adult novel, became the essence of a Broadway insider on Sunday, winning the Tony Award for best new musical on a night when women made strides.

-The musical, an adaptation of the beloved S. E. Hinton novel, is about rival gangs of haves and have-nots in 1960s Oklahoma.
-The win means Angelina Jolie, a producer, has landed her first Tony, too.
+The musical based on the beloved S. E. Hinton book is about rival gangs of haves and have-nots in 1960s Oklahoma.
+The win meant Angelina Jolie, a producer, landed her first Tony, too.

+Producer Matthew Rego, in his acceptance speech, thanked Hinton, in the audience at Manhattan's Lincoln Center: “Susie, I’m here to tell you that your story and its eternal message of love and family and staying gold has forever changed all of our lives.”

-"Stereophonic," the play about a Fleetwood Mac-like band recording an album over a turbulent and life-changing year, won best new play.
+"Stereophonic," the play about a Fleetwood Mac-like band recording an album over a turbulent and life-changing year, won best new play and had the night's most total awards at five.
 It was written by David Adjmi, with songs by former Arcade Fire member Will Butler.

 “This was a very hard journey to get up here,” he said.
 “We need to fund the arts in America.”

 Two special guests electrified the crowd — Jay-Z and Hillary Rodham Clinton.
-The latter, a producer of “Suffs,” presented the show.
+The latter, a producer of a musical about suffragettes, presented "Suffs."

 “I have stood on a lot of stages, but this is very special,” Clinton said.
 “I know a little bit about how hard it is to make change.”

 In the first musical presentation, Alicia Keys appeared at a piano as the cast of her semi-autobiographical musical, "Hell's Kitchen," presented a medley of songs.
-She began singing her and Jay-Z's 2009 smash before leaving the stage to join the rapper live on some interior steps to wild applause.
+She sang her and Jay-Z's 2009 smash "Empire State of Mind," joining the rapper on interior steps to wild applause.

 Later, newcomer Maleah Joi Moon won best leading actress for “Hell's Kitchen,” brushing aside a challenge from veteran Kelli O’Hara.
-The 21-year-old New Jersey native, who plays a role loosely based on Keys’ life, dedicated her award to her parents.
+The 21-year-old, who plays a role loosely based on Keys’ life, dedicated her award to her parents.

-Danya Taymor — whose aunt is Julie Taymor, the first woman to win a Tony Award for directing a musical — became the 11th woman to win the award, for “The Outsiders.”
+Danya Taymor — whose aunt is Julie Taymor, the first woman to win a Tony Award for directing a musical — became the sixth woman to win the same award for “The Outsiders.”

-“Thank you to the great women who have lifted me up,” she said.

-Then Shaina Taub, only the second woman in Broadway history to write, compose and star in a Broadway musical, won for best score.
-Taub, the force behind "Suffs," had already won for best book earlier in the night.
-Her musical is about the heroic final years of the fight to allow women to vote, leading to the passage of the 19th Amendment.
+Then Shaina Taub, only the second woman in Broadway history to write, compose and star in a Broadway musical, won for best score, the ninth woman to do so.
+The “Suffs” creator had already won for best book earlier in the night.

-“If you are inspired by the story of Suffs, please make sure you and everyone you know have registered to vote and vote, vote, vote!” she said.
-Taub also said the win was for all the loud girls out there: “Go for it,” she urged.
+“If you are inspired by the story of ‘Suffs,’ please make sure you and everyone you know have registered to vote and vote, vote, vote!” she said.
+Taub said the win was for all the loud girls out there: “Go for it.”

-Host Ariana DeBose kicked off the telecast from the Lincoln Center with an original, acrobatic number, followed by Jeremy Strong taking home the first big award of the night.

 Kara Young, the first Black performer to be nominated for a Tony three consecutive years in a row, won this time as best featured actress in a play for “Purlie Victorious,” the story of a Black preacher’s plan to reclaim his inheritance and win back his church from a plantation owner.

-"Thank you to my ancestors," she said, adding thanks to a list that included playwright Ossie Davis and his wife and co-star Ruby Dee, who originated her role.
+"Thank you to my ancestors," she said, giving thanks to a list that included playwright Ossie Davis and co-star Ruby Dee, who originated her role.

-"Harry Potter" star Daniel Radcliffe cemented his stage career pivot by winning a featured actor in a musical Tony, his first trophy in five Broadway shows.
+"Harry Potter" star Daniel Radcliffe cemented his stage career pivot by winning featured actor in a musical, his first trophy in five Broadway shows.
 He won for the revival of "Merrily We Roll Along," the Stephen Sondheim- George Furth musical that goes backward in time.

 “This is one of the best experiences of my life,” Radcliffe said.
 “I will never have it as good again.”
 He also thanked his parents for playing Sondheim in the car growing up.